raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Emily Sui</h2>
                     <h3>Senior</h3>
                     <h3>MCD Biology with Honours</h3>
-                    <p>Emily is a Junior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
+                    <p>Emily is a senior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
 She's been part of the lab since September of 2023 and first started off as a biorepository intern.
 In this role, she processed cardiac surgery and lung transplant samples.
 She is currently working on a project that looks at medium and large sized microvesicles and how the antibodies expressed differ in IPF and CF patients.
 Outside of school and lab Emily likes to go on hikes in the PNW, create cute ceramics, and catch up with friends and faculty over coffee.
 After her undergraduate education, Emily is hoping to attend medical school and study general surgery.</p>
                 </div>
             </div>
             <div class = "card" id = "i9">